Who The Funk?

 Peter Stickney

-Advisor Peter Stickney’s interest in photography and graphic arts was sparked by frequent visits to the Central Pacific Coast, Yosemite National Park, and the Ansel Adams Gallery.
+Documentary Advisor Peter Stickney’s interest in photography and graphic arts was sparked by frequent visits to the Central Pacific Coast, Yosemite National Park, and the Ansel Adams Gallery.
 His aunt nurtured his budding passion by giving him her old cameras, an enlarger, and developing trays.

 Over the years, Peter has worked in graphic arts, technology, and business administration, each role contributing to his creativity and expanding his skills.